-Students have the right to be addressed by the name and pronoun that corresponds to the gender identity to which they identify.
-Students are not required to obtain a court ordered name and/or gender change as a prerequisite to being addressed by the name and pronoun that corresponds to their gender identity.
+Students have the right to be addressed by the name and pronouns they want to use.
+Students are not required to obtain a court-ordered name and/or gender change as a prerequisite to being addressed by their correct name and pronouns.
+The student's correct name and pronouns shall be included in the electronic student record system to inform teachers of the name to use when addressing the student.